vmware-archive/pivotal-bakery-demo/README.md

 - Give Owner the ability to manage the menu and close orders

+## Building the Demo

+Note: using maven to package with "mvn package -DskipTests" as local test harness removed from project.

 ## Deploy to Cloud Foundry

+Rename manifest.yml.template to manifest.yml - modify TRUST_CERTS if using self-signed certs for SCS, and CF push (ensuring sso, mysql, circuit-breaker, serivce-registry & config-server services are available)

 1. Install dependent Services
 2. Create service instances for microservices to bind to